What is hourly pay?

 - Breaks and meal periods: In some states, employers are required to offer breaks or meal periods during shifts longer than a certain length (e.g., 4 hours).
 Employers must familiarize themselves with state-specific laws regarding breaks for hourly employees.

-Inaccurate time tracking can lead to errors in payroll, such as underpayment or overpayment.
+- Failing to track hours accurately: Inaccurate time tracking can lead to errors in payroll, such as underpayment or overpayment.
 Employers must ensure their employees are logging their hours properly and that supervisors are reviewing and approving them promptly.
+You can use a digital time clock to make tracking easier.

-Minimum wage laws vary by state and local jurisdiction, and failing to comply with the highest applicable rate can result in fines and legal trouble.
-Business owners must be diligent about keeping track of changes in local wage laws to ensure compliance.
+- Ignoring local wage laws: Minimum wage laws vary by state and local jurisdiction, and failing to comply with the highest applicable rate can result in fines and legal trouble.

-Employers sometimes forget to apply overtime rates for employees who work beyond the 40-hour workweek.
+- Not paying for overtime correctly: Employers sometimes forget to apply overtime rates for employees who work beyond the 40-hour workweek.
 This mistake is particularly common during busy seasons or when schedules fluctuate.
-Ensure overtime is calculated and paid correctly to avoid penalties and legal disputes.

 How Homebase simplifies hourly pay management